hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 # Demos

-Demos are the hackers' chance to show off what they have been putting so much time and effort into for the past day.
+Demos are the hackers' chance to show off what they have been putting so much time and effort into for the past day or two.

+If they started their projects earlier in the day, then the demo is considered a _mini-demo_ and hackers are encouraged to show their current work in progress.
+If it's the second day they've been working on their project, then the hackers are encouraged to show a minimum-viable-product (MVP) of their project.
+Ideally this would be somewhat functional and demonstrate base functionality.

 - Presentation order depends on who volunteers.
 - Each team should start off with something they failed at